neb/spin etol ttol N1 N2 Nevery file-style arg keyword

 Each replica runs on a partition of one or more processors.
 Processor partitions are defined at run-time using the -partition command-line switch.
 Note that if you have MPI installed, you can run a multi-replica simulation with more replicas (partitions) than you have physical processors, e.g you can run a 10-replica simulation on just one or two processors.
 You will simply not get the performance speed-up you would see with one or more physical processors per replica.
 See the Howto replica doc page for further discussion.

-As explained below, a GNEB calculation performs a damped dynamics minimization across all the replicas.
-The spin style minimizer has to be defined in your input script.
+As explained below, a GNEB calculation performs a minimization across all the replicas.
+One of the spin style minimizers has to be defined in your input script.

 When a GNEB calculation is performed, it is assumed that each replica is running the same system, though LAMMPS does not check for this.
 I.e. the simulation domain, the number of magnetic atoms, the interaction potentials, and the starting configuration when the neb command is issued should be the same for every replica.